 - "Challenging the Orthodoxies of Knowledge: Epistemological, Structural, and Political Implications for Higher Education" (Invited Paper presented at an international Symposium of the UNESCO Forum on Higher Education, Research, and Knowledge in Paris, December 2004; published in Guy Neave (ed.), Knowledge, Power and Dissent: Critical Perspectives on Higher Education and Research in Knowledge Society.
 Paris: UNESCO Publishing, 2006, 61-87).

 - "Licht und Schatten im Silicon Valley: Lehren für Wissenschaft und Wirtschaft in Deutschland" (Vortrag im Rahmen des "Erfurter Dialogs" in der Thüringer Staatskanzlei am 22.
 September 2004).

 - "Hochschulen in den Vereinigten Staaten von Amerika – Modell für Deutschland?"
 (Published in "Aus Politik und Zeitgeschichte", June 14, 2004).

 - "Ambivalence and the Politics of Knowledge: The Struggle for Change in German Higher Education" (published in "Higher Education", 2005).

 - "Berufungspraxis an U.S.-amerikanischen Hochschulen" (Statement at an international hearing of the "Wissenschaftsrat" on the reform of appointment and promotion procedures at German universities, Köln, May 2004).

 - "Nicht alles, was glänzt, ist Gold: Pathologies of American Higher Education" (Presentation, in English, at the 2003 Fulbright Educational Experts Seminar, New York, September 22, 2003).

-The projects I have been involved in in recent years include
+The projects I have been involved in in some prior years include

 - Chairing the search committee for a new Dean of the Hertie School of Governance in Berlin.